Cyprus in the Middle Ages: Hugh II

-Hugh III
+Hugh III, John I and Henry II

-Hugh II died childless, and Hugh of Antioch changed his name to Hugh III, (1267–1284), taking from his mother's side in order to revive the Lusignan dynasty.
-The Christian-friendly Mongols were pushing from the east and offered a chance of alliance against the Egyptian Sultan, but the eternally feuding powers of Medieval Europe threw this chance away, while Hugh tried to mediate with them in Syria.
+During Hugh III's reign, the Christian-friendly Mongols were pushing from the east and offered a chance of alliance against the Egyptian Sultan, but the eternally feuding powers of Medieval Europe threw this chance away, while Hugh tried to mediate with them in Syria.
 He died in Tyre, succeeded by his oldest son John I (1284–1285), and then by his other son Henry II (1285–1324).
-His reign and reputation suffered from his epilepsy, and in 1286 he was crowned at Tyre for the kingdom of Jerusalem only to see it fall to Egyptian Mameluk sultan.
+His reign and reputation suffered from his epilepsy, and in 1286 he was crowned at Tyre as King of Jerusalem only to see it fall to Egyptian Mamluk sultan.
 In 1306, Henry's brother Amaury seized power and exiled Henry in Cilicia, but Henry was restored in 1310.
-He is mentioned in Dante's Paradiso, but it is not a nice reference.
+He is mentioned in Dante's Paradiso.
+Henry II died in 1324 and was succeeded by his nephew Hugh IV (1324–1358).

 Hugh IV

-Rule passed on to his nephew Hugh IV (1324–1359), who found himself in a new privileged position.
-The fall of the last coastal strongholds of the Kingdom of Jerusalem made it unnecessary for the island to waste its money on its defense.
+Hugh IV enjoyed a peaceful reign, and preferred to stay on the island.
+The fall of the last coastal strongholds of the Kingdom of Jerusalem made it unnecessary for Cyprus to spend its money on its defense.
 It also made the island the center for Oriental trade, and Famagustan merchants became notoriously rich, and the island as a whole became known for its wealth.
-Hugh enjoyed a peaceful reign, and preferred to stay on the island.
+Hugh IV abdicated in 1358 in favour of his son Peter I (1358–1369).

 Peter I

-Peter I (1359–1369), son of Hugh IV, may perhaps be the best known king of Cyprus.
-He is mentioned in Chaucer's canterbury tales.
+Peter I is mentioned in Geoffrey Chaucer's The Canterbury Tales.
 He led an expedition to Alexandria that upset the Italian merchants, but proved successful (at least in gathering booty).
-He toured Europe in order to gather support for his love of crusading, but found their promises unfulfilled.
-He sacked Alexandria again regardless, and in destroying the gates found it impossible to hold against the Mameluks.
-He was driven out, but had he held it would have been a very valuable outpost.
-He was murdered by his nobles, but left a very devoted wife Eleanor of Aragon (supposedly he took her nightgown with him on his campaigns), who with the help of the Italians pursued the assassins.
+He toured Europe to gather support for crusading, but found their promises unfulfilled.
+He sacked Alexandria again regardless, and in destroying the gates found it impossible to hold against the Mamluks and was driven out.
+He was murdered by his nobles in 1369.
+His widow, Eleanor of Aragon, pursued his killers with the help of the Italians.
+He was succeeded by his son Peter II (1369–1382).

 Peter II

-Upon the ascension of Peter II "the fat", (1369–1382), because of his lethargy, a riot broke out the coronation ceremony at the Cathedral of St. Nicholas in Famagusta between the Venetians and the Genoese.
+Upon the ascension of Peter II, a riot broke out at the coronation ceremony at the Cathedral of St. Nicholas in Famagusta between the Venetians and the Genoese.
 The dispute arose over who would lead the king's horse on the right side; traditionally it belonged to the Genoese but now the Venetians took it.
 Many Genoese were killed in the riot, and the Italian city responded harshly.
-In 1374, the island surrendered to the Genoese under terms of tribute, payment for damages, and loss of Famagusta to the Genoese, effectively ending prosperity.
+In 1374, the island surrendered to the Genoese under terms of tribute, payment for damages, and loss of Famagusta to the Genoese, effectively ending the prosperity of Cyprus.
+Peter II died in 1382 and was succeeded by his uncle James I (1382–1398).